joaobarcia/Pointsquare/README.md

 **Goals**

-* Users can register, login (tricky part is interaction of accounts package with OrientDB..)
+* DONE ~~Users can register, login (tricky part is interaction of accounts package with OrientDB..)~~

-* Browse/search through existing concepts and lessons with a soundcloud/rdio/airbnb inspired search UI
+* DONE ~~Browse/search through existing concepts and lessons with a soundcloud/rdio/airbnb inspired search UI~~

-* Visualize/execute lessons and the database will propagate and record their knowledge
+* DONE ~~Visualize/execute lessons and the database will propagate and record their knowledge~~

 - - - -